The Guide

 How hard is it to get into Taipei American School?
 It is the most competitive school in the city.
 There is a genuine waiting list at most year groups, and corporate relocation packages do not guarantee places.
 If TAS is your first choice, contact admissions before you accept the job offer, not after you arrive.
 TES, Morrison, and Dominican are generally more accessible.

 Do I need to live in Shilin to get my child into TAS or TES?
-No. Both schools run bus services covering a wide area of the city.
-Many families live in Da'an or Xinyi and manage the commute by bus or MRT.
-Living in Tianmu or Shilin reduces the school run to a few minutes, which some families value highly, but it is not a requirement for admission.
+No. Both schools run bus services covering a wide area of the city, and many families live in Da'an or Xinyi and manage the commute by bus or MRT.
+Living in Tianmu or Shilin reduces the school run to a few minutes, but it is not a requirement for admission.

 Are there IB schools in Taipei outside of TAS and TES?
 Yes.
 Kang Chiao International School in Xindian offers the IB Diploma alongside AP, with solid results (87% pass, mean 31 points in 2025).
 Taipei Kuei Shan School in Beitou also offers the IB Continuum.
 If you are specifically looking for full IB from primary through secondary, TES offers the complete programme.

 What is a realistic budget for international school fees in Taipei?
 The mid-range sits between USD 15,000 and USD 22,000 per year.
-Dominican is the most affordable of the mainstream American schools at USD 11,000 to USD 18,500.
-TAS is at the top at USD 29,900 to USD 33,000.
-Most families will find fees in Taipei noticeably lower than in Singapore, Hong Kong, or Shanghai.
+Dominican is the most affordable of the mainstream American schools at USD 11,000 to USD 18,500; TAS sits at the top at USD 29,900 to USD 33,000.
+Most families find fees in Taipei noticeably lower than in Singapore, Hong Kong, or Shanghai.

 Fees correct as of January 2026.
 Exchange rate used: approximately USD 1 = TWD 32 (indicative, January 2026).
 We work hard to make every figure, date and description on this page accurate.
 We don't always get it right.
 If you spot an error, a fee that's changed, a fact that's out of date, something we've got wrong, please tell us.
 Use the feedback button above or email us directly.
 We'll check it and update the article.